Isaiah 59

-Isaiah 59 is the fifty-ninth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
+Isaiah 59 is the fifty-ninth chapter of the Book of Isaiah in the Hebrew Bible and the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.
-Chapters 56-66 are often referred to as Trito-Isaiah.
+Chapters 56–66 are often referred to as Trito-Isaiah.

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 21 verses.

 Textual witnesses

-Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
+Some early manuscripts containing the text of this chapter in Biblical Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

-Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BC or later):
+Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BCE or later):